Okay, have you noticed how technology is running everything these days?

 11. Ars Technica

 What it’s about: Ars Technica is where technology becomes intelligent.
-They write insightful articles, do sound research, and tackle issues relating to science and cybersecurity, open-source software, and policy.
-In case you prefer your tech coverage to be deep and data-centered, this is your jam.
+They write insightful articles, conduct sound research, and tackle issues in science and cybersecurity, open-source software, and policy.
+In case you prefer your tech coverage to be deep and data-centred, this is your jam.

-What it’s about: TNW is tech news that is relevant to modern web readers.
-It has a simple design, brief stories, and real-time explainers on emerging technologies, products, startups, etc. It is an excellent combination of light and serious reading, with particular interest to those who follow international technology markets.
+What it’s about: The Next Web is tech news that’s relevant to modern web readers.
+The Next Web has a design and brief stories.
+The Next Web also has real-time explainers on emerging technologies, tech products and tech startups.
+The Next Web is a combination of light and serious reading.
+This is especially true for those who follow international technology markets.

-Who’s it for: Global tech readers looking for light yet smart coverage.
-Excellent for startup followers, international professionals, and those who like their news punchy but insightful.
+Who’s it for: The Next Web is for tech readers who are looking for light yet smart coverage.
+The Next Web is excellent for people who follow startups and international professionals.
+The Next Web is also for people who like their news punchy yet insightful.

 13. TechRadar

-Who’s it for: Serious shoppers who compare multiple reviews before buying.
-A must for people investing in laptops, gaming gear, or home electronics, and who like detailed how-to guides.
+Who’s it for: TechRadar is for shoppers who like to compare many reviews before they buy something.
+TechRadar is a must for people who are investing in laptops or gaming gear or home electronics.
+TechRadar is also, for people who like detailed how-to guides.

 15. Ubergizmo